 Are plastic baby bottles safe?

-There is no 100% safe plastic bottle, do not believe anyone that tells you otherwise.
+There is no 100% safe plastic bottle; do not believe anyone who tells you otherwise.
 All forms of plastics leach harmful chemicals.
 Two main reasons why you should avoid using a plastic bottle are:

 Tiny fragments released from larger plastic materials as they degrade are called microplastics.
 They are less than 5mm in size, meaning you can’t see them with your bare eyes.
 Microplastics are everywhere around us.
 They are in oceans, tap water, living organisms, and the air.
 We are directly interacting with microplastics whenever we use plastic containers and packaging, as is also the case when using a plastic bottle with your baby.